-Many countries and states require a pre-trip Covid test (here’s how to get a quick one), and you won’t be allowed in without proof of a negative result.
+Many countries and states require a pre-trip Covid test (here’s how to get a quick one), and you won’t be allowed in without proof of a negative result—even if you’ve been vaccinated, in some cases.
 But it’s not as easy as showing up with a piece of paper.
-Each destination has different requirements and processes, and travelers have been running into unexpected complications that torpedo their trips.
-Such complications can be avoided by using the right WOW List destination specialist—someone who knows the nitty-gritty of what’s needed for your destination and knows the local options that will make your life so much easier—but some travelers are determined to try to troubleshoot on their own.
-So here are the seven most common Covid-testing snafus that are currently tripping up travelers—and how to avoid them:
+Each destination has different requirements and processes, and travelers can run into unexpected complications that torpedo their trips.
+Such complications can be avoided by booking your trip through the right WOW List destination specialist—someone who knows the nitty-gritty of what’s needed for your destination and knows the local options that will make your life so much easier.
+We have plenty of first-hand reviews from travelers who’ve taken recent trips with their help, but we know that some people are determined to try to troubleshoot on their own.
+So here are the most common Covid-testing snafus that are currently tripping up travelers—and how to avoid them:

 Your test wasn’t taken within the required time frame.

-Different destinations are specifying different time frames for when incoming travelers should take their Covid test.
+Different destinations are specifying different time frames for when incoming travelers should take their Covid test (including the U.S., which now requires a one-day window for non-vaccinated citizens and a three-day window for those who are fully vaccinated).
 Whereas most countries specify that a test be taken within a certain number of hours of your departure from your home, a few require the test to be taken within a certain number of hours of your arrival—a distinction that is easy to miss but has big consequences.
 WOW List trip-planning experts, who are regularly in touch with government officials in their regions, know how to avoid potential timing pitfalls, such as the time zone to use for calculating your testing window (your home’s or your destination’s) and whether a flight delay could invalidate your test results.

 You didn’t get it from an approved lab.

-Your destination might accept tests only from an approved list of labs.
-Hawaii and French Polynesia, for instance, currently work this way.
+Your destination might accept tests only from an approved list of labs (as Hawaii does) and may not accept any results from rapid tests or at-home kits (like St. Kitts and Nevis).
 Finding the right lab near you can be stressful, and that is where a WOW List trip planner can help.
 “I don’t think we could have found testing, if it were not for Kleon,” reader Jeff Goble told us about his trip to Bora Bora and the French Polynesia specialist he used for it.
 “We actually had to fly to LAX the Saturday before our Tuesday departure because it was not possible to get a PCR test with a quick turnaround in Arizona.
 Kleon worked really hard to help manage this with us and found a testing location in L.A. that met French Polynesia’s requirements and that would give our results back within 24 hours.”

 The results don’t explicitly state the type of test you took.